Linear models: Interpretation of point estimates

 • dplyr: group_by(), reframe(), mutate()

-The rest of the R codes are implementations of what we already encountered in the homework (Hermansen 2023) and in the last R session (notebooks online).
 Make sure you work through the examples here, so that you are prepared for our next session.

 Political science example

-For a long time, there was a claim in the academic literature that what MEPs do in office, doesn’t matter for their relection; they are not held electorally accountable.
+For a long time, there was a claim in the academic literature that what MEPs do in office, doesn’t matter for their re-election; they are not held electorally accountable.
 In this paper, we show that MEPs haven’t really gotten that memo.
-They behave as if their relection depends on what they do.
+They behave as if their reelection depends on what they do.
 Voters in all democracies are confronted with an informational problem.
 They don’t know what their representatives do.
 It is up to the representatives to prove their usefulness to their voters.
 They can do that in different ways.

 We make the assumption that most MEPs will seek (re-)election in the future and that they can increase their likelihood of that happening by investing in the right type of activities.
 The claim we explore today, is that some MEPs have an incentive to cultivate a personal vote, while others do not.
 Specifically, the electoral rules for EP elections vary by member state.
 MEPs elected from candidate-centered systems will gain a seat in parts due to the personal votes they get.
 As a result, they have an incentive to invest in constituency activities; they invest in their local presence in order to get a name recognition.
 By contrast, MEPs elected from party-centered systems can ride on the party label, and so will invest less.